car-thee-ca/car-thee-ca/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on something cool :wink:;
+- 🔭 I’m currently working on completing my Master's from the North Carolina State University
-- 🌱 I’m currently learning Typescript;
+- 🌱 I’m currently learning Computer Vision Techniques and AI methods
+- 👯 I’m looking to collaborate on technical projects that will enhance my skillset
+- 🤔 I’m looking for opportunities and industrial connections that will help me grow as a person
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about any of the aforementioned fields
-- 📫 How to reach me: [@abhisheknaiidu](https://twitter.com/abhisheknaiidu);
+- 📫 How to reach me: kvadive@ncsu.edu
 - 📝[Resume](https://drive.google.com/file/d/1sZ5DFLoYLKvJmgoyJc6VZs-JYROl7A9o/view)

 **Languages and Tools:**